 If you are holding an event in any of the fourth floor spaces at the Goldcorp Centre for the Arts, you may sell alcohol under a Special Event Permit (SEP).
 The catering company Lazy Gourmet holds the license for the basement, ground floor, and second floor spaces at the Centre (on the third floor, only The Djavad Mowafaghian Cinema is under the Lazy Gourmet License).
 To sell alcohol in these locations, you must operate under the Lazy Gourmet License, administered through SFU Meeting, Events and Conference Services (MECS) for a cost.
 Before arranging a bar, you must confirm a venue for your event through the SCA Production Coordinator and SCA Technical Director.

 Individuals or groups are allowed up to 3 special occasion licenses per month, and 24 per year.
 The steps for applying for a Special Event Permit (SEP) for a location on the fourth floor (only) of the Goldcorp Centre for the Arts are as follows:

 - Vote at the SCA Graduate Student Caucus to officially host the event through caucus.

 - All individuals hosting or serving liquor at an SEP event are required to complete a Responsible Beverage Service (RBS) training program.
 A Special Event Server (SES) certificate is required for all events under 500 guests.
 A Serving it Right (SIR) certificate is required for events over 500 guests.
-The Primary Event Organizer (an individual) needs to posses SES or SIR certification.
+The Primary Event Organizer (an individual) needs to possess SES or SIR certification.
 If no one in your caucus has an SES or SIR certificate, you can obtain SES certification online here ($20), and SIR certification here ($35).

 - Events hosted by SFU Graduate Caucuses are covered under the Graduate Student Society (GSS) insurance policy.
 Obtain proof of insurance coverage through the GSS.